-Re: - Australian Road Transport Industrial Organisation, Western Australian Branch - financial report for year ending 30 June 2017 (FR2017/212)
+Re: - Financial reporting - Australian Road Transport Industrial Organisation, Western Australian Branch - for year ending 30 June 2018 (FR2018/208)

-I refer to the financial report of the Australian Road Transport Industrial Organisation Western Australian Branch (the WA Branch) which was lodged with the Registered Organisations Commission (the ROC) on 7 May 2018.
-The financial report has now been filed.
+I acknowledge receipt of the financial report of the Western Australian Branch of the Australian Road Transport Industrial Organisation in respect of the year ending 30 June 2018.
+The documents were lodged with the Registered Organisations Commission ('the ROC') on 5 December 2018.